 Arbor Realty Trust (ABR) Long-Term Debt Repayments (2016 - 2018)

-Arbor Realty Trust (ABR) has disclosed Long-Term Debt Repayments for 9 consecutive years, with -$5.5 billion as the latest value for Q4 2018.
+Arbor Realty Trust has reported Long-Term Debt Repayments over the past 9 years, most recently at -$5.5 billion for Q4 2018.

 - Quarterly Long-Term Debt Repayments fell 353.11% to -$5.5 billion in Q4 2018 from the year-ago period, while the trailing twelve-month figure was -$1.7 billion through Dec 2018, down 119.76% year-over-year, with the annual reading at $287.5 million for FY2025, N/A changed from the prior year.